cakephp/docs/en/core-libraries/global-constants-and-functions.rst

    Path to the root directory with ending directory slash.

-.. php:const:: CSS

-    Path to the public CSS directory.

-.. php:const:: CSS_URL

-    Web path to the CSS files directory.

-    .. deprecated:: 2.4
-        Use config value ``App.cssBaseUrl`` instead.

 .. php:const:: DS

     Short for PHP's DIRECTORY\_SEPARATOR, which is / on Linux and \\ on windows.

-.. php:const:: FULL_BASE_URL

-    Full url prefix.
-Such as ``https://example.com``

-    .. deprecated:: 2.4
-        This constant is deprecated, you should use :php:meth:`Router::fullbaseUrl()` instead.

-.. php:const:: IMAGES

-    Path to the public images directory.

-.. php:const:: IMAGES_URL

-    Web path to the public images directory.

-    .. deprecated:: 2.4
-        Use config value ``App.imageBaseUrl`` instead.

-.. php:const:: JS

-    Path to the public JavaScript directory.

-.. php:const:: JS_URL

-    Web path to the js files directory.

-    .. deprecated:: 2.4
-        Use config value ``App.jsBaseUrl`` instead.

 .. php:const:: LOGS